 Exposure to these toxic chemical compounds can have deadly consequences for birds.

 Air fresheners come in various forms, including air fan vents, essential oil diffusers, plug-ins, and aerosols.
 When choosing the ideal air freshener, ensure it’s not toxic for pet birds.

 Some of the air fresheners and scents that are dangerous to parrots include:

-In one case published in BMC Veterinary Research, a cockatiel suffered serious liver damage and neutropenia after being exposed to only a few drops of tea tree oil.
+Tea tree oil is among the worst essential oils.
+In a case published in BMC Veterinary Research, a cockatiel suffered serious liver damage and neutropenia after exposure to just a few drops of tea tree oil.

-However, the smell can irritate a parrot’s respiratory system, so you should never use it in a diffuser around your pet.
+Cinnamon oil has a strong scent that’s ideal for repelling pests.
+However, the smell can irritate a parrot’s respiratory system, so you shouldn’t use it in a diffuser around pet birds.

 Aerosol Air Fresheners

-Usually, aerosol air fresheners comprise a blend of chemicals that give off a distinct scent, and in most cases, these compounds are completely unnatural.
+Usually, aerosol air fresheners comprise a blend of chemicals that give off a distinct scent, and in most cases, these compounds are entirely chemical-based and unnatural.